Jakaza/pool-quiz/Logic.md

     * Reject question - Send email with reason for rejection
     * Block / Unblock User from posting question
     * Increase number of questions a user can post

+REFACTOR
+    * Move functions to controllers
+    * limiter number of questions
+    * Give super admin authority to do more stuff

 IMPLEMENTATION - BASIC B